14 April 2026

 “Even before I finished my PhD,” says Fienberg, “I realized that I enjoyed teaching and writing about astronomy more than I liked doing research.”
 While wrapping up his work at Harvard, he learned that Andrew Chaikin, a fellow former Viking intern on Sky & Telescope’s editorial staff, was about to leave the magazine to write what would become the bestselling book A Man on the Moon: The Voyages of the Apollo Astronauts.
 Rick applied to fill the impending vacancy, got the job, and joined S&T’s staff as an assistant editor in September 1986.

 Over the next 22 years Rick served in a variety of editorial and management positions at S&T, including eight years as Editor in Chief and nine as President of parent company Sky Publishing.
 In 2008, weary of the monthly publication cycle, he left the magazine — temporarily, as it turns out — to begin a stint as Visiting Scientist at Phillips Academy, a prestigious college-preparatory school in Andover, Massachusetts, which counts astronomer Lyman Spitzer among its alumni.
 Within a year that position became a casualty of the economic recession.
-By the time Rick left the classroom, though, Steve Maran had retired after 24 years as AAS Press Officer, and Rick had successfully applied for the opportunity to succeed him.
+By the time Rick left the classroom, though, Stephen P. Maran had retired after 24 years as AAS Press Officer, and Rick had successfully applied for the opportunity to succeed him.

 Rick Fienberg